How to File H-4 EAD Renewal Without an Attorney After Auto-Extensions Ended

 What Changed That Makes Self-Filing Riskier

-Before October 30, 2025, self-filing was low-risk.
-You submitted the form, got a receipt notice, and continued working for up to 540 days while USCIS processed your renewal.
-Timing mistakes, minor documentation issues, or slow processing — none of these threatened your job because the automatic extension covered the gap.
+Before October 30, 2025, self-filing was lower-risk.
+You submitted the form, got a receipt notice, and, if the filing qualified, could continue working for up to 540 days while USCIS processed your renewal.
+Timing mistakes, minor documentation issues, or slow processing were less likely to create a gap because the automatic extension covered qualifying cases.

-That safety net no longer exists.
+That safety net no longer exists for renewals filed on or after October 30, 2025.
 Every filing decision now has direct employment consequences:

-• Submit the wrong photo specifications: USCIS issues an RFE.
-The 60-day response window pushes your adjudication past your expiration date.
+- Submit the wrong photo specifications: USCIS may issue an RFE.
+The response deadline in the notice — often 87 days for an I-765 RFE — may push adjudication past your expiration date.

 None of these mistakes require an attorney to prevent.
 They require a current, structured filing strategy.